behdaad/SNPArchitecture/README.md

 chmod +x post-merge
 ```

-3. Since it’s not a remote possibility that you’ll someday commit and push changes to this repository, you may want to add a `post-commit` hook too.
+3. Then add a `post-commit` hook too.
 It will be the same as `post-merge`.
-This can be simply done using
+This can be simply done using:

 ```bash
 cp post-merge post-commit